Control arm: problems, when to replace, repair cost

 Control arms, as many other suspension components, cannot be properly inspected at a drive-through fast-lube place.
 The only way to inspect control arms is when the vehicle is lifted on a hoist.
 This is what happened to the owner of the vehicle in the photo above: for the last year, he visited only a fast-lube shop and they didn't catch a worn-out ball joint earlier.

 Are there any symptoms of a bad control arm bushings or a ball joint?
 You might hear some popping or clunking noise when driving over bumps, or when accelerating and decelerating.
-In some cases, a car may feel unstable and "wander" during braking or when driving over bumps.
-Often, however, the symptoms might not be present.
+In some cases, a car may feel unstable and "wander" during braking or when driving over rough surfaces.
+Often, however, the symptoms might not be noticeable at all.

 This is one of the reasons why it is important to have your vehicle inspected at least once a year in a repair shop by a skilled mechanic with the vehicle lifted on a hoist.